fjvallarino/monomer/docs/tutorials/00-setup.md

 #### Linux notes

-It has been reported one case where an _"Unable to make GL context current"_ error ocurred on application startup.
+One case has been reported where an _"Unable to make GL context current"_ error ocurred on application startup.
 This seems to be a driver issue, and it's not something that can be fixed from the library.

-As a workaround, an application configuration option called `appDisableContinuousResize` is available.
-It can be added in the `config` list of the starter application or on the corresponding section of any of the examples.
+As a workaround, an application configuration option called `appRenderOnMainThread` is available.
+It can be added to the `config` list of the starter application or to the corresponding section of any of the examples.

 ### Windows